numbered-works/numbered-works.github.io/dungeonbob/dungeonbob-txt.md

 * Entry down stairs from the west.
 * Smooth white marble floor and walls.
     * Northern wall has a ventilation grate 8' from the floor.
 * Firepit with burning logs.
-A shaft in the ceiling directly above.
+A shaft in the ceiling directly above leads to the surface.
 * Desk with two leafy, flowery bouquets in vases.
     * The bouquets are Henbane.
     * The far side of the desk reveals two drawers